johnson-robert3/Lake-Eutrophish-GHG/README.md

 # 2020 Hort Farm Pond Experiment

-This Github repository contains the data and code files needed to recreate all results and figures from the following manuscript:
+This Github repository contains the code needed to recreate results and figures from the following manuscript:

 Title: "*Immediate and lagged effects of nutrient and extreme weather disturbances on pond greenhouse gas emissions*"